sylk80/Connect_Four/docs/NOTES.md

 :dart: Player should be selected :heavy_check_mark:

-:dart: Player should pick a column
+:dart: Player should pick a column :heavy_check_mark:

+:dart: Rack should register the token

 :dart: Token should be in a valid column

 :dart: Token should occupy the lowest available space within the column

 :dart: Token should be displayed in the column

-:dart: Rack should register the token

 :dart: Game should register the move